aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/connect/fromcell/_index.md

 ---
 ## Connect.FromCell property

-The ID of the shape to which one or more connections are made.
+The cell from which a connection is made.

 ```csharp
 public string FromCell { get; set; }